HackIndiaXYZ/hackindia-spark-12-jaipur-rajasthan-north-india-region-404-not-found/README.md

 ## Acknowledgments

-Built for the AI for Bharat hackathon.
+Built for the hackindia Spark-12.
 We wanted to demonstrate that useful policy access tools can be built with open-source components and modest hardware.
 The core retrieval works entirely offline once data is ingested.